 When a product is manufactured and placed on the market, it’s assumed that it will be safe.
 Products are required to be tested by law, but in some cases, corporations may omit testing phases or find a way to omit certain testing results altogether.

-The FDA, for example, has requirements in place for all food, drug, and medical device manufacturers, but companies often find loopholes to testing procedures or find ways to omit test results in order to get their product to market quicker.
+The FDA, for example, has requirements in place for all food, drug, and medical device manufacturers, but companies often find loopholes to testing procedures or find ways to omit test results in order to get their products to market quicker.
 The reason for doing this often revolves around the bottom line and making as much profit as possible.
 Many products are also not properly tested for long-term use.
 This is especially true of medical devices and prescription drugs.

 When a product ends up harming an individual or a group of individuals, the manufacturer will generally place a recall on the product once they figure out if the entire line of products needs to be taken off the shelves.
 Many product recalls can be found on the Consumer Product Safety Commission’s website.
 Oftentimes, however, these recalls do not come fast enough.